Letters, lives, love 📨

 My notes:

 The Romanian translator, George Cosbuc is a major poet whose original work is studied in Romanian schools.
 His translations from Sanskrit literature are rarely mentioned.
+Romanian culture has no special links with India, so this is a fairly exotic source.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~